 Everyone loves an exciting game.
-Just imagine the excitement if most teams started going for two on every touchdown instead of kicking an almost-automatic-extra-point.
+Just imagine the excitement if most teams went for two on every touchdown instead of kicking an almost-automatic-extra-point.

-Instead of having to find success going for two 49.75% of the time like in years past, coaches now only have to convert 47.6% of their 2-point attempts to make going for two the proper choice.
+Instead of having to find success 49.75% of the time on 2-point attempts like in years past, coaches now only have to convert 47.6% of their 2-point attempts to make it the proper choice.

 The 2-point conversion has been around for quite some time in college football but is only a recent addition to the NFL, beginning in 1994.
 Many people looked at this as a great thing, it had the potential to change how games were played.
 That wasn’t the case.
 In the years 2000-2014 only 997 2-point conversions were attempted.
 But why?

 In the years mentioned the success rate was 48.2%.
-This would have made going for two have a negative expected value, and the smart choice would have been to kick it.
+This would have made the two-point attmepts have a negative expected value, and the smart choice would have been to kick it.

-NFL teams should start going for 2 more often.
+NFL teams should start attempting to go for 2 more often.
 The problem doesn’t lie with the performance of the team or the confidence of the coach in his players, the problem lies with job security.

 The NFL is a league that prides itself on winning and time-honored traditions.
 Any coach who did something this drastic would instantly be subjected to scrutiny.
 Any mistake would be blown out of proportion and his job would be on the hot seat.
 This is the same reason more coaches don’t go for it on 4th down and short.

 So how does this information help us?
 We can take what we learn here, and other areas, and use them in our NFL handicapping models.
 By looking at 2-point conversions, trick plays, 4th down tendencies etc. we can begin to develop tendencies about teams and coaches.
 It also shows us which coaches pay attention to the numbers and put their teams in the best position to win.
 Everything counts when your money is on the game and greatness is in the details.
 We have to use every available resource to come out ahead.